The Power of Calculated Fields in Financial Analytics

 SUM([Revenue]) / LOOKUP(SUM([Revenue]), -1)

-When combined with a INCLUDE LOD expression establishing the time comparison, this formula creates responsive growth calculations that automatically adjust to the selected time granularity.
+When combined with an INCLUDE LOD expression establishing the time comparison, this formula creates responsive growth calculations that automatically adjust to the selected time granularity.
+Lastly, EXCLUDE LOD expressions remove dimensions from the calculation context, supporting metrics like cumulative totals within categories or running penetration rates:

 SUM([Revenue]) / {EXCLUDE [Month]: SUM([Revenue])}